By Theresa Aronson ’20

 Sept.
 26, Vol. XXIX, Issue 1

-Hichman Bou Nassif, Assistant Professor of Government at Claremont McKenna College, approached his interviews in Tripoli, Lebanon this past summer with one main question in mind: what are the main factors driving young Lebanese men to join a terrorist group and fight the al-Assad regime in Syria?
+Hichman Bou Nassif, Assistant Professor of Government at Claremont McKenna College, approached his interviews in Tripoli, Lebanon this past summer with one overarching question in mind: what are the primary factors driving young Lebanese men to join a terrorist group and fight the al-Assad regime in Syria?

-The answer, like many questions pertaining to Middle Eastern conflict, lies in the intersection of political and religious motivations.
+The answer, as with many questions pertaining to Middle Eastern conflict, lies in the intersection of political and religious motivations.

-Shia and Sunni Islam, the two major denominations of Islam that split after the death of the Islamic prophet Muhammad in 632, have become an unprecedented political cleavage in the past century.
+Shia and Sunni Islam, the two major denominations of Islam that split after the death of the Islamic prophet Muhammad in 632, have split into an unprecedented political cleavage in the past century.

 “The Sunni majority had a reaction to the Shia and Alawi-dominated regime of the al-Assad dynasty Syria, and that is where the story begins with that,” Bou Nassif said.
 Bou Nassif found that vulnerable Lebanese Sunni men as young as 18 or 19 are becoming active opponents of Sunni oppression, often joining Islamist terrorist groups like ISIS and al-Qaeda, whose rhetoric highlights defeating the opposition and reclaiming Sunni domination.